betty crocker chicken pot pie

 Nutritional Information

-This dish provides a balance of protein, carbohydrates, and essential nutrients, making it a satisfying and nourishing meal option.
+Note: This dish provides a balanced combination of protein, carbohydrates, and essential nutrients, making it a satisfying and nourishing meal option.

 Healthier Alternatives